codeforIATI/codeforiati.github.io/_posts/2020-08-14-iati-status.md

 ![Current status](https://status.codeforiati.org/status.svg)

 It’s easy enough to extend with new checks.
 For example, d-portal tests are minimal, and there are no tests in place for the new datastore or new validator.
-We think this is a fundamental service that should be provided by a web service provider.
-We’d be pleased if the IATI secretariat adopted this.
+We think this is a fundamental service that should be provided by all service providers, to inform users of any issues in using different services.
+We’d be very happy for the IATI Secretariat to adopt this, if they (and their users) find it useful!